cesanta/mongoose/UserManual.md

   correct interpreter is `php-cgi.exe` (`php-cgi` on UNIX).
 Solution: specify full path to the PHP interpreter, e.g.:
     `mongoose -cgi_interpreter /full/path/to/php-cgi`

+- Mongoose fails to start.
+If Mongoose exits immediately when run, this usually indicates a syntax error in the configuration file (named `mongoose.conf` by default) or the command-line arguments.
+  Syntax checking is omitted from Mongoose to keep its size low.
+However, the Manual should be of help.
+Note: the syntax changes from time to time, so updating the config file might be necessary after executable update.

 # Embedding
 Embedding Mongoose is easy.
 Somewhere in the application code, `mg_start()`